-Jalil is a Delhi-based author
+Jalil is a Delhi-based author, translator and literary historian

 Even 150 years after his death, Mirza Ghalib remains one of the most quoted — or misquoted — poets in India.
 A look at the enduring relevance of his work.

 Over the years, the resilience of Sita has been variously valorised in Urdu poetry.
 There are said to be over 300 versions of Ram kathan in Urdu in the Awadh region alone.

 Malik Muhammad Jayasi’s Padmavat is not a story of religious war.
 It is a tale with a moral: earth is vanity, nothing lasts forever.